cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 ### Evaluation Metrics

 The dataset is highly skewed towards the non-toxic comments.
 ROC-AUC is taken as the evaluation metric to represent the extent to which the comments are misclassified.
 Intuitively, the higher the AUC value, the less overlap the prediction for the two classes will be.
+In light of this characteristic of AUC metric, further separating the two classes distribution or reduce the variance of the prediction will be helpful to increase the AUC.

 ### The Code